godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 .. image:: img/tuto_cutout12.png

-This will add bones covering the arm, but the result is not quite what is expected.
+This will add bones covering the arm, but the result may be surprising.

 .. image:: img/tuto_cutout13.png

-It looks like the bones are shifted up in the hierarchy.
-The hand connects to the arm, and the arm to the body.
-So the question is:

--  Why does the hand lack a bone?
+Why does the hand lack a bone?
+In Godot, bones are helpers that connect the current node with its parent.
+With this knowledge let's try again.
--  Why does the arm connect to the body?

-This might seem strange at first, but will make sense later on.
-In traditional skeleton systems, bones have a position, an orientation and a length.
-In Godot, bones are mostly helpers so they connect the current node with the parent.
-Because of this, **toggling a node as a bone will just connect it to the parent**.

-So, with this knowledge.
-Let's do the same again so we have an actual, useful skeleton.

 The first step is creating an endpoint node.
 Any kind of node will do, but :ref:`Position2D <class_Position2D>` is preferred because it's